jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 ### 6 Variation between territorial authority's long-term plan and assessment of water and sanitary services and waste management plans
 A long-term plan for a territorial authority must identify and explain any significant variation between the proposals outlined in the long-term plan and the territorial authority's—
-  (a) assessment of water and other sanitary services under section 125:
+  (a) assessment of drinking water, wastewater, and other sanitary services under sections 125 and 128:
   (b) waste management and minimisation plans adopted under section 43 of the Waste Minimisation Act 2008.

 ### 7 Council-controlled organisations